First Aid for Bleeding: Essential Steps for Treatment

 What are the Signs and Symptoms of External Bleeding?

-Even a small injury can result in severe external bleeding, depending on where it is on the body.
+Even a small injury results in severe external bleeding, depending on where it is on the body.
 The presence of blood is an easy way to spot external bleeding.
 Common signs of external bleeding include:

 • Visible wound